Electronic structure and magnetic properties of La$_{3}$Ni$_{2}$O$_{7}$ under pressure: active role of the Ni-$d_{x^2-y^2}$ orbitals: Abstract

 \section{Abstract}

 Following the recent report of superconductivity in the bilayer nickelate La$_{3}$Ni$_{2}$O$_{7}$ under pressure, we present an analysis of the electronic and magnetic properties of \LNO{7} as a function of pressure using correlated density functional theory methods (DFT+$U$).
-At the bare DFT level, the electronic structure of the ambient and high-pressure phase of \LNO{7} is qualitatively similar.
+At the bare DFT level, the electronic structure of the ambient and high-pressure phases of \LNO{7} are qualitatively similar.
 Upon including local correlation effects within DFT+$U$ and allowing for magnetic ordering, we find a delicate interplay between pressure and electronic correlations.
-Within the pressure-correlations phase space, we identify a region (at $U$ values consistent with constrained RPA calculations) characterized by a spin-state transition with increasing pressure, where the ground state of La$_{3}$Ni$_{2}$O$_{7}$ changes from a high-spin A-type antiferromagnet to a low-spin G-type antiferromagnet with contrasting electronic structures.
-While the energy landscape of this material is rich, with many competing magnetic states, we find a common thread to be that all of these different states are driven by the Ni-$d_{x^{2}-y^{2}}$ orbitals.
+Within the pressure-correlations phase space, we identify a region (at $U$ values consistent with constrained RPA) characterized by a high spin to low spin transition with increasing pressure.
+In contrast to previous theoretical work that only highlights the crucial role of the Ni-$d_{z^2}$ orbitals in this material, we find that the Ni-$d_{x^{2}-y^{2}}$ orbitals are active upon pressure and drive this rich magnetic landscape.
+This picture is preserved in the presence of oxygen deficiencies.